Shahrukh1003/Fair/UPGRADE_SUMMARY.md

 ## 💡 Key Messages

 ### For Judges
-"FairLens v2.0 is the first fairness monitoring system that predicts bias before it happens, provides tamper-proof audit trails, and enables transparent compliance through blockchain anchoring."
+"BiasCheck v2.0 is the first fairness monitoring system that predicts bias before it happens, provides tamper-proof audit trails, and enables transparent compliance through blockchain anchoring."

 ### For Technical Audience
 "We built a production-grade platform with temporal trend analysis, predictive drift detection, SHA256 fingerprinting, and blockchain anchoring - all in a modular, scalable architecture."

 ### For Business Audience
-"FairLens prevents costly bias incidents by detecting fairness degradation weeks before it affects customers, saving millions in legal fees and reputation damage."
+"BiasCheck prevents costly bias incidents by detecting fairness degradation weeks before it affects customers, saving millions in legal fees and reputation damage."

 ---